aedans/Nylon/README.md

 If statements are function modifiers that cause a function to be applied if the if statement is true.
 There are five if statements in Nylon, '?', '¿', '>', '<', and '='.
 If the statement is true, the following function is executed, otherwise it is skipped.
 For successive if statements, any of the statements must be true for the following function to execute. '!' is used as an effective else for if statements.
+If statements will always consume the top object of the stack.
+To preserve the top object of the stack, add a '!' as the last character of the if statement.

 - '?': If the top of the stack is true.
 - '¿': If the top of the stack is false.